Nitrate in well water

 Nitrate is essential for plant growth and is present in all vegetables and grains.
 Nitrate is colourless, tasteless and odorless.

-Nitrate should not be confused with nitrite.
-Nitrite can also be found in the environment, but is mainly used as a food and drink preservative, especially in cured meats.
+Nitrate should not be confused with nitrite (NO2-).
+Nitrite can be found in the environment, but it is mainly used as a preservative in food and drinks.
 Both nitrate and nitrite can be a health hazard when consumed at concentrations above health guideline levels.

 Nitrate concentrations in drinking water are a concern when levels are above the Guidelines for Canadian Drinking Water Quality.
-The maximum acceptable concentration (MAC) for nitrate in drinking water has been established at 45 mg/L. This is equivalent to 10 mg/L measured as nitrate-nitrogen.
+The highest acceptable concentration (MAC) for nitrate in drinking water is 45 mg/L. This is equal to 10 mg/L measured as nitrate-nitrogen.

-The nitrate level in most ambient groundwater in British Columbia is very low, generally much less than 1 mg/L. Therefore, the presence of nitrate in groundwater greater than 3 mg/L usually reflects the impact of human activities on well water quality.
+The nitrate level in most groundwater in British Columbia is very low.
+It is generally less than one mg/L. More than 3 mg/L of nitrate in groundwater is usually due to human activities.

 How does nitrate get into well water?

-Decomposition of organic matter and biological nitrogen fixation by microorganisms in the soil and plants, or lightning strikes are the natural origins of Nitrates.
-In addition to these sources, nitrate makes its way into well water through other sources such as:
+Decomposition of organic matter and biological nitrogen fixation by microorganisms in the soil and plants, or lightning strikes are the natural origins of nitrates.
+Nitrate also makes its way into well water through other sources such as:

-• Agricultural activities (including application of chemical fertilizers and animal manure, storage and feedlots)
+• Agricultural activities (using chemical fertilizers and animal manure, storage and feedlots)

 • Leaking sewage lines or improperly functioning septic systems